diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 ### 2.3.
 Data Model Documentation

-**What you can do:** Document your data structures, relationships, and database schema to help Copilot understand how data flows through your application.
+**What we can do:** Document our data structures, relationships, and database schema to help Copilot understand how data flows through our application.

 **Why this improves Copilot understanding:** Data models are the foundation of any application.
 When Copilot understands your data structures, relationships, and database schema, it can suggest appropriate CRUD operations, data transformations, and validation logic.
 This is especially critical for telemetry systems where data flows through multiple transformation stages.